 Flooring colour can be the most challenging and demanding selection for the interior of people’s homes.
-Timber flooring is placed throughout the home and in the most habited places within the home for the longest part of the day.
-Matching in kitchen cabinets, splashbacks, bathroom tiles and wall colours with a timber flooring can be a bit daunting.
+Timber flooring is placed throughout the home these days and in the most habited places within the home.
+Matching in kitchen cabinets, splashbacks, bathroom tiles and wall colours with a timber flooring colour can be a bit daunting.

-One of the great things about oak timber flooring is that there are so many colour options available for you to find the perfect colour to suit your house and living needs.
+One of the great things about oak timber flooring is that there are so many colour options available.
 We have over 120 colours to choose from, making our range the largest in Australia.
-We over 40 years of supplying flooring to Melbourne.
 We have put together the below tips of advice that may just help you find your new timber flooring colour:

-- Light colours: A trend towards lighter floors recently have be driven by people wanting to add more and more sense of space to their homes.
+A trend towards lighter floors recently has been driven by people wanting to add more and more sense of space to their homes.
 Light floors can definitely do this.
-Some thing to also consider when looking at having light colour floors in your home is that if you already have a very light house the light floors can make your home possible feel cold and a little clinical.
+Something to also consider when looking at having light colour floors in your home is that if you already have a very lighthouse the light floors can make your home possible feel cold and a little clinical.
 Very light floors can also be prone to showing dark scuff marks more prominently, but having a matt finish oak timber floor can allow you to repair the scuff marks etc with white/light colour repair oils.

-- Mid tone/brown colours: Recently the natural or mid tone colour floorboards have been making a comeback.
-With white/black bold kitchen colours some people have been opting back to natural (mid tone) colour timber floorboards.
-This colour range can allow the homeowner have more choice of other building products/furniture colours that will complement their mid tone floorboard.
-Also, the mid tone oak floorboards we have available we find the easiest to spot repairs and to keep clean.
+Recently the natural or mid-tone colour floorboards have been making a comeback.
+With white/black bold kitchen colours some people have been opting back to natural (mid-tone) colour timber floorboards.
+This colour range can allow the homeowner to have more choice of other building products/furniture colours that will complement their mid-tone floorboard.
+Also, the mid-tone oak floorboards we have available we find the easiest to spot repairs and to keep clean.

-- Grey colours: Almost every second person that works into our showroom will ask to see a grey colour floorboard.
+Almost every second person that works in our showroom will ask to see a grey colour floorboard.
 We have over 30 different grey colour soak floorboards.
 And people idea of grey can be as varied.
 However, we have found that most people looking for a grey colour oak floorboard have a definite style in mind that their grey flooring will complement.
-Other that aren’t as sure tend to tip back into the safe waters of mid tone colour oak floorboards.
+Others that are not as sure tend to tip back into the safe waters of mid-tone colour oak floorboards.